g-apparence/flutter_mvvm/README.md

 animListener : handle the state of your animations.

 To fire animListener simply call refreshAnimations from your presenter.
 Now you can handle animations state directly from your presenter.

+# Final note
+**Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.**